abhioshar/CodingAssignment/README.md

 1. I've assumed there are no special characters in the input
 2. Sentence matching has to preserve the relative ordering of the words as given in input

+I've used interfaces for Input/Output/Grouping algorithm which use single responsibility and strategy for choosing grouping algorithm at runtime.

+Class Flow is:

+*Main method -> Driver -> ProcessingService -> Input -> ProcessingService -> GroupingAlgorithm ->
+ProcessingService -> Output*

+#### Algorithm ####
 The solution uses hashmap based approach for solving.
 Hashmap has sentence as the key(omitting a single word at a time) which maps to a vector of pair of two